-In Figure 5 we see that there were sharp reductions in criminal activity originating from neighborhoods near the stations (between 0 and 1km).
-Yet, this reduction is confined to neighborhoods that have high baseline levels of crime, and to neighborhoods that have low income.
-As such, in low-crime and in high-income neighborhoods, the change in criminal activity as a function of the distance to the new station, is relatively flat.
-The heterogeneity in criminal responses is indicative of how the distribution of local opportunities is important in determining the change in crime as a result of changes in access to different neighborhoods.
+the left panel suggests a mild increase in crime in areas that had low levels of baseline criminal activity.
+The heterogeneity in criminal responses is indicative of how the spatial distribution of economic opportunities is important in determining the local change in crime as a result of changes in access to different neighborhoods.
 Together, these results show meaningful heterogeneity in the response to criminal activity by baseline access to criminal and economic opportunity.
-This is a nuance we can unpack with our structural framework.
+This is an example of the nuance we will include in our structural framework below.